 - 7A: General medical/ surgical unit for children under four

-Thursdays are a very special day at MUSC Children's Hospital!
+Thursdays are a very special day at MUSC Children's Health!
 If you walk through the halls between the hours of 10:00 a.m. to 12:00 p.m., you will probably see volunteers pushing the Happy Wheels cart.
 This cart carries new books and toys to all of the children in the hospital each week.
 Each child is given the opportunity to "shop" for that something special on the cart that will hopefully make their stay more tolerable.
 The children look forward each week to the Happy Wheels cart coming around and stopping by their room.
 Volunteers are rewarded by bright smiles, and happy faces as the children choose their gift.
 No one wants to miss out on the Happy Wheels cart.
 What a difference a Thursday can make!

 Outpatient Oncology Clinic

 Volunteers serve in the oncology clinic playroom providing one-on-one and group activities for the children who visit the clinic.
 This is very similar to the atrium placement.
 Volunteers are scheduled on the clinic’s busiest days to support the Child Life Specialists.

 Short-term volunteer opportunities are designed for people who may not have the ability to commit to a weekly placement.
 Our short-term volunteer opportunities include:

 Through the Family Meals Program we serve meals to families who are staying at the hospital with their children or are commuting daily.
 This program meets a couple of needs:

 - It minimizes the financial impact of hospitalization on the family.

 - Offers members of our community the opportunity to be involved without having to go through the formal volunteer process which normally takes 4 to 5 weeks.

 The program has grown tremendously since its inception – from a group serving one Saturday morning a month to many groups serving meals as often as three days a week.